xiefei0117/REVISE-national-charging-infrastructure-model/readme.md

 If java is not installed, then there will be output showing "Command 'java' not found, ...", then install JRE as follows:

+	$ sudo apt install default-jre

+Finally verify if java is installed

+	$ java -version

+### Installation with downloaded installation files

+For downloading installation files and the installation, users could refer to https://www.oracle.com/java/technologies/downloads/ for recent release of JRE and JDK.

+## Use of REVISE

+By downloading the REVISE program from the [compiled_software](/compiled_software/) folder.